ocrmypdf/OCRmyPDF/README.md

 Features
 --------

-- Generates a searchable PDF/A file from PDF file containing only images
+- Generates a searchable PDF/A file from a PDF file containing only images
-- Keeps the original resolution of the embedded images
+- Keeps the exact resolution of the original embedded images
-- Validation of the generated file against the PDF/A specification using jhove
+- Validates the generated file against the PDF/A specification using jhove

 Motivation